Measurement of cosmogenic $^9$Li and $^8$He production rates at RENO: Acknowledgements

 \section{Acknowledgements}

-The RENO experiment is supported by the National Research Foundation of Korea (NRF) grants No. 2009-0083526, No. 2019R1A2C3004955, and 2021R1A2C1013661 funded by the Korea Ministry of Science and ICT.
+The RENO experiment is supported by the National Research Foundation of Korea (NRF) Grants No. 2009-0083526, No. 2019R1A2C3004955, 2021R1A2C1013661, and 2022R1A3B1078756 funded by the Korean Ministry of Science and ICT.
 Some of us have been supported by a fund from the BK21 of NRF.
 This work was partially supported by the New Faculty Startup Fund from Seoul National University.
 We gratefully acknowledge the cooperation of the Hanbit Nuclear Power Site and the Korea Hydro \& Nuclear Power Co., Ltd. (KHNP).
 We thank KISTI for providing computing and network resources through GSDC, and all the technical and administrative people who greatly helped in making this experiment possible. \\

 [1]{} [1]{#1}